 The answers customers provide are classified as follows:

-Although there are pros and cons to NPS, getting your NPS helps you understand how you compare against the competition—and find out what the big brands in your industry are scoring.
+Although there are pros and cons to using the NPS, getting your score helps you understand how you compare against the competition—and find out what the big brands in your industry are scoring.

 While you’re continuously monitoring your customer loyalty ratings with NPS to make internal changes to your organization, you can also get external NPS benchmarks to understand if your Net Promoter Score is good or bad.

 For example: If your Net Promoter Score is 36, what does that really mean?
 A score of 36 may not seem great to you.
 But an NPS of 36 could actually be a strong score when compared with the average Net Promoter Score for organizations in your industry.

 With SurveyMonkey Benchmarks, you get context for your Net Promoter Score.
 Hundreds of companies use our NPS template to measure customer loyalty and improve business outcomes.
 Our data is diverse, covering everything from small organizations to large corporations and a broad range of industries.

 You can also easily integrate data from your NPS surveys with popular apps like Salesforce to improve your customer outreach and support.

 If it makes it easier, the equation for calculating a Net Promoter Score looks like this: